lazy-eggplant/vs.templ/docs/faq.md

 ## Why not [handlebars](https://handlebarsjs.com/) or [mustache](https://mustache.github.io/)

 That class of templating solutions cannot understand XML.
-As such, the resulting generation can be unsound.
+As such, the resulting generation might not be proper XML.

 ## Is there a SAX implementation?